Wood nets UK North Sea contract wins worth $160 million in Q4 2021

 The new three-year contract with options for extension agreed with Dana Petroleum will enable Wood to continue its almost ten-year relationship and deliver operations and maintenance solutions across the Western Isles and Triton FPSOs.

 In addition, the new contracts with Shell UK and Dana Petroleum will be delivered by onshore and offshore teams based in the UK, according to Wood.
-The company added that these contracts will secure the employment of around 200 people.
+The company added that these contracts would secure the employment of around 200 people.

 Furthermore, these contract awards close a successful year for Wood in the UK North Sea, following the announcement of several other long-term contract awards throughout 2021, including with Spirit Energy and TAQA, as well as Shell and NAM in the Southern North Sea.